-The laboratory responsible for carrying out tests for the prescribed test plan and for Factory Production Control must have at least the necessary equipment to carry out the appropriate tests specified or referred to in the works' manual.
+The laboratory responsible for carrying out tests for the prescribed test plan and Factory Production Control must have at least the necessary equipment to carry out the appropriate tests specified or referred to in the quality manual.

-The laboratory responsible for carrying out the prescribed test plan or Assessment of Performance tests must at least have the equipment required to carry out the tests according to the prescribed test methods, for the characteristics specified in the harmonised standard.
+The laboratory responsible for carrying out the prescribed test plan must at least have the equipment required to carry out the tests according to the prescribed test methods, for the characteristics specified in the harmonised standard.